Evolutionary theodicy: Goodness and groaning

 Southgate uses all three methods to argue that, the goodness of creation is intrinsically linked to the evils of the evolutionary processes by which such goodness is achieved.
 The same properties of the process which produce the good also produce the pain and suffering; the good can only be developed through that process; and the good is constitutively inseparable from the struggle.
 In this scenario, natural evils are an inevitable side-effect of developing life.

 According to Russell and Southgate, even though Darwinian evolution does include animal suffering, it was the only way God could create the goodness of the world.
 "A universe with the sort of beauty, diversity, sentience and sophistication of creatures that the biosphere now contains" could only come about by the natural processes of evolution.
-Michael Ruse is quoted as pointing out that Richard Dawkins has made the same claim concerning evolution.Dawkins ...argues strenuously that selection and only selection can [produce adaptedness].
+Michael Ruse is quoted as pointing out that Richard Dawkins has made the same claim concerning evolution.Dawkins ...argues strenuously that selection and only selection can [produce complexity].
 No one — and presumably this includes God — could have gotten adaptive complexity without going the route of natural selection...
 The Christian positively welcomes Dawkins’s understanding of Darwinism.
 Physical evil exists, and Darwinism explains why God had no choice but to allow it to occur.
 He wanted to produce design like effects (including humankind) and natural selection is the only option open.
-Rolston explains that, without predation, (a principle cause of suffering), many animal characteristics would never have developed: "the cougar's fang has carved the limbs of the fleet-footed deer".
+Holmes Rolston explains that, without predation, (a principal cause of suffering), many animal characteristics would never have developed: "the cougar's fang has carved the limbs of the fleet-footed deer".
 He asserts that "The animal skills demanded [in a non-predatory world] would only be a fraction of those that have resulted in actual zoology — no horns, no fleet-footed predator or prey, no fine-tuned eyesight and hearing, no quick neural capacity, no advanced brains..." would have developed without the pressure of natural selection.

 Patricia Williams writes that: "When stars burn, explode and die, the heavy elements are born and distributed, feeding life.
 When the first living organisms die, they make room for more complex ones and begin the process of natural selection.
 When organisms die, new life feeds on them... the sources of [natural] evil lie in attributes so valuable that we would not even consider eliminating them in order to eradicate evil".
 Rolston summarizes this by saying that, within this process, there is none of the waste Darwin lamented for life itself "is forever conserved, regenerated, redeemed".

 Russell goes on to say that the physical laws that undergird biological development, such as thermodynamics, also contribute to goodness and groaning.
 "Gravity, geology, and the specific orbit of the moon lead to the tidal patterns of the Earth’s oceans and thus to both the environment in which early life evolved and in which tsunamis bring death and destruction to countless thousands of people".